 VAT registered road users can reclaim VAT paid on tolls.

-Payment of tolls in Ireland is facilitated in two ways - by payment of cash or by eToll.
+Payment of tolls is facilitated in two ways - by payment of cash or by eToll.

 Electronic tolling allows motorists to use electronic tolling lanes, thereby saving time and the need to carry cash when travelling through a toll road.
 Electronic tolling uses a small electronic tag that is placed in the vehicle and is detected each time your vehicle passes through the toll.
 The toll is then debited against the customer's account.
 The electronic tolling system automatically recognises the correct toll for the class of vehicle you are driving.

-There are a number of companies in Ireland providing electronic tags to motorists.
-All these providers use the same system which means you only need one tag for all tolling facilities in Ireland.
+There are a number of companies providing electronic tags to motorists.
+All these providers use the same system which means you only need one tag for all tolling facilities.
 Information on suppliers of electronic tags and the different types of tag accounts is available at www.tagcompare.ie.

 Since August 2008 the West Link Bridge on the M50 operates a barrier-free tolling scheme called eFlow.
 This allows all motorists to pass through the toll at motorway speed.
 There are three methods of paying the tolls including using an electronic tag from eflow or a supplier mentioned.
 Charges varying depending on the method used.
 You cannot pay the toll with cash at the West Link Bridge, but the toll must be paid by 8 pm the next day.
 You can find out more about the toll scheme at www.eflow.ie.